Does It Matter Who Files For Divorce First?

 - Who will pay child support and how much.

-- While will pay the children's health insurance and medical expenses.
+- Who will pay the children's health insurance and medical expenses.

 - Who will pay the couple's debts.